Graph Neural Network Based Method for Path Planning Problem: EXPERIMENTS

 We also show the cost of the path of each method in Fig. \ref{Fig5}(d) Just as our model aims to find a path that preferentially avoids obstacles, the proposed method is not optimal in the cost of the path.
 The average cost of each test of PRM, BIT*, and RRT* is 13.473, 12.271, and 16.010, respectively, while the cost of our method is 19.452.

 Another concern is the robustness of the method, we use the success rate and variance to measure the robustness of the method.
-In Fig. \ref{Fig5}(e), the success rate of the GNN model to find the path in different numbers of sampling points is about 98\%, while PRM is 97\%, BIT* is 97\%, and RRT* is 98\%.
-Besides, our algorithm has the smallest variance in all performances, and the success rate can reach up to 99\%, In other words, our method has better performance and robustness in finding a feasible path.
+In Fig. \ref{Fig5}(e), the success rate of the proposed method to find the path in different numbers of sampling points is about 98\%, while PRM is 97\%, BIT* is 97\%, and RRT* is 98\%.
+Besides, our algorithm has the smallest variance in all performances, and the success rate can reach up to 99\% when the number of sampling points is 1000.
+In other words, our method has better performance and robustness in finding a feasible path, with a poor performance in finding the optimal path.
+The above features make the algorithm more suitable for scenarios that need to quickly solve a feasible path, rather than an optimal path.